SunWeb3Sec/DeFiHackLabs/tutorials/03_write_your_own_poc/en/readme.md

 5. Improve your overall Solidity ”Kung Fu“.

 ## Some Need-to-knows Before Reproducing Transactions
+Understanding of

-1. Understanding of common attack modes.
+1. common attack modes.
 Which we have curated in [DeFiVulnLabs](https://github.com/SunWeb3Sec/DeFiVulnLabs).
-2. Understanding of basic DeFi mechanisms including how smart contracts interact with each other.
+2. basic DeFi mechanisms including how smart contracts interact with each other.

 ### DeFi Oracle Introduction

-Currently, smart contract values such as pricing and configurations cannot update themselves.
-To perform its contract logic, sometimes it requires external data during execution.
+Currently, smart contract values such as pricing and configuration cannot update themselves.
+To execute its contract logic, external data is sometimes required during execution.
 This is typically done with the following methods.

 1. Through externally owned accounts.
 We can calculate the price based on the reserves of these accounts.
-2. Use an oracle.
-An oracle is a contract that is maintained by someone or even yourself.
-With external data updated periodically. ie., price, interest rate, anything.
+2. Use an oracle, whitch is maintained by someone or even yourself.
+With external data updated periodically. ie., price, interest rate, anything really.
+In Uniswap V2, they provide the current price of the asset, which is used to determine the relative value of the asset being traded and thus execute the trade.

 * For example, there is a lending contract, it requires the current ETH price to determine if the borrower’s position is to be liquidated.